 Prior to training as a Counsellor, I have worked in many caring roles supporting families, young people and individuals experiencing long-term mental health difficulties within the community and within residential settings.

 You are welcome to contact me by phone or email to discuss your situation, or set up an initial appointment.
 All sessions last 50 minutes and in the initial session we will be able to meet and explore what has led you to this point and if this type of counselling is a good fit for you.
-Following this I offer short and long term counselling.
+Following this I offer short, long term and open ended counselling.